Echo Dot (2nd Generation) - Smart speaker with Alexa - Black

 Echo Dot provides hands-free voice control for Amazon Music—just ask for your favorite artist or song, or request a specific genre or mood.
 You can also search for music by lyrics, when a song or album was released, or let Alexa pick the music for you.
 Set a music alarm to wake up to your favorite song or playlist.
 Listen to any song with Amazon Music Unlimited.
 Learn more

-Echo Dot also provides hands-free voice control to Pandora, Spotify, iHeartRadio, and TuneIn.
+Echo Dot also provides hands-free voice control to Apple Music, Spotify, Pandora, SiriusXM, TuneIn, and iHeartRadio.

 Making calls with Alexa is easy.
 Your contacts will see your number when they receive the call so they know who is calling.
 Set up your voice profile and teach Alexa to recognize your voice.
 When you say, “Alexa, call Mom”, Alexa will call your mom, even if you have multiple users in your home.
 Additionally, you can send messages via voice or text to anyone with a supported Echo device or the Alexa App.
 Learn more